OrthoFinder/OrthoFinder/README.md

 ## Installation

-OrthoFinder3 provides a user-freindly way to use.
+OrthoFinder3 provides a user-friendly way to use.
 It can be run with or without installation.
 Either way, the first step requires a user to download a copy of the package to their local machine.
 Whichever way a user choose to run OrthoFinder3, it is recommended that the software is ran inside a virtual environment or a name space in conda.

 > Run OrthoFinder3 with installation